THAILAND – Phuket and Bangkok

 Dusit Maha Prasat Hall, Chakri Bongkot Palace.
 These are part of the Grand Palace, a complex of buildings that has been the official residence of the Kings of Siam (and later Thailand) since 1782.
 The king, his court, and his royal government were based on the grounds of the palace until 1925.
 King Bhumibol Adulyadej (Rama IX), resided at the Chitralada Royal Villa and his successor King Vajiralongkorn (Rama X) at the Amphorn Sathan Residential Hall, both in the Dusit Palace, but the Grand Palace is still used for official events.
 Several royal ceremonies and state functions are held within the walls of the palace every year.
 The palace is one of the most popular tourist attractions in Thailand.

 Queen Sirikit Museum of Textiles.
-Thai silk and other types of regional textiles within Indochina was centuries in the making.
-Up until early 20th century, most Thais were still wearing traditional Thai clothing.
-With the arrival of European powers, Thai governing powers began to push for Western fashion in a bid to be perceived as modern and inadvertently causing a decline in demand for Thai textiles.
-This downward trajectory of the industry continued until two key figures revived interest in local cloths and fashion in the 1950s.
-One of them was Jim Thompson, and the other is the nation’s very own Her Majesty Queen Sirikit.
+Thai silk and other types of regional textiles within Indochina were centuries in the making.
+Up until the early 20th century, most Thais were still wearing traditional Thai clothing.
+With the arrival of European powers, Thai governing powers began to push for Western fashion in a bid to be perceived as modern inadvertently causing a decline in demand for Thai textiles.
+This downward trajectory of the industry continued until two key figures revived interest in local clothes and fashion in the 1950s.
+One of them was Jim Thompson and the other was the nation’s very own Her Majesty Queen Sirikit.

 Thai textiles, in particular mudmee silk were transformed into high fashion pieces and many haute couture dresses.
 The result was a wardrobe of day dresses and evening gowns and the creation of eight distinct styles of Thai formal wear.